AdaCore/training_material/courses/spark_essentials/010_course_overview/04-course_contents.rst

 * What will you do after the course?

-  - Be comfortable with the fundamentals of SPARK.
+  - Be comfortable with the fundamentals of SPARK
-  - Know where to find out more.
+  - Know where to find out more
   - Let SPARK work for you on your next project?
   - What else?